 Existing quantitative assessments of the likely economic impact of TTIP vary because different scenarios, models and methodologies are used.
-For example, the study underlying the Commission's impact on TTIP expects "significant economic gains" including income gains in an ambitious TTIP scenario, and expects no job losses.
+For example, the study underlying the Commission's impact on TTIP expects "significant economic gains" including income gains in an ambitious TTIP scenario.
 By contrast, another study predicts that 600.000 jobs would be lost within the EU and GDP and worker income would decrease.
 With such variations in results, the value of such assessments for predicting the future and thus informing policy-making is very limited.
 Moreover, these assessments have been criticised for some of their underlying assumptions.
-Yet what the assessments share is the result that the benefits of TTIP in terms of GDP growth are relatively insignificant, even for scenarios of a far-reaching TTIP.
+According to press reports, the Commission has recently corrected some of the more controversial assumptions on the positive economic effects in its impact assessment in light of persisting criticism.Overall, what the assessments share is the result that the benefits of TTIP in terms of GDP growth are relatively insignificant, even for scenarios of a far-reaching TTIP.

 If TTIP has any significant effects on trade and investment flows, it is plausible to expect that TTIP would have at least some impacts on land-use within the EU and US (and, if a trade-deviation effect occurs, also in third countries).
 Yet predicting how it will look like with any degree of precision is not possible; among others, such impact will depend on how future regulation relevant to land-use will look like.
-The general impact of trade liberalization on sustainable land use has already been discussed in the global governance screening of sustainable land use within the GLOBALANDS project; and hence does not need to be repeated here.
+The general impact of trade liberalization on sustainable